 “Taking an honest look at our industry and company's marketing representation requires exactly the type of data the WFA census makes possible.
 Thank you to all the marketers who participate.
 This is how we move our industry forward.”

 Raja Rajamannar, WFA President and Chief Marketing and Communications Officer, Mastercard

 About the Global DEI Census

 In 2021, in the context of our inaugural industry census, 1 in 7 people said they would likely leave the advertising and marketing industry on the back of a lack of a diversity and inclusion.
 The industry is facing one of its worst talent crises.

-Between March 15 and April 15, the industry is rallying again behind another Global DEI Census – the only independent, global survey of the marketing industry.
+Between March 15 and April 30, 2023, the industry rallied again behind the second Global DEI Census – the only independent, global survey of the marketing industry.